DrMicrobit/lllm_suit/README.md

 The following is a list of experiments.
 I ran each model at least twice (postfix _tX in experiment directory), some of them more often.

 The thumbnails give an idea how the game looked like.
-Clicking on the experiment name brings you to the directory in this repository
+Clicking on the experiment name brings you to the directory in this repository.

-[Switch to this document, but displayed on GitHub pages!](https://drmicrobit.github.io/lllm_suit/) and you will be able to click on the thumbnail to directly try out the experiments in your browser!
+To test in your browser the examples built by LLMs, click on the thumbnail!

 The files in this repository only record the final state of each experiment.
 That is, if intermediate versions existed that needed bugfix, those are not present.